 We are thrilled to introduce Zachary, a teacher with many skills in Fort Worth, TX.
+He offers in-home music lessons in Fort Worth, as well as online music lessons.

 Zachary holds a Bachelor of Music in Music Composition from Baylor University where he graduated Magna Cum Laude.
 While at Baylor he studied composition with Dr. Ben Johansen and Dr. Scott McAllister, and he studied piano with Dr. Brian Marks.
 At Baylor he also took Theory and Ear-Training courses, as well as courses in Counterpoint and Music Composition.
 During his senior year Zach was a tutor for freshmen and sophomore Theory and Ear-Training students.